Wisnusat/funding_rate/readme.md

 - `app.py`: The main application file where the Flask app is set up, routes are defined, and the server is run.
 - `requirements.txt`: A file listing all the dependencies required for the project.
 - `config.py`: Configuration file for setting up different configurations for the app, such as development, testing, and production.
-- `.env`: Environment file where sensitive information like API keys, secret keys, and configuration variables are stored.
 - `static/`: Directory for static files like CSS, JavaScript, and images.
   - `css/`: Contains CSS files for styling.
     - `styles.css`: Main stylesheet for the application.